Dynamics on fractals and fractal distributions: Introduction

 \end{lem} The fact that $P$-a.s. the dimension is constant follows from ergodicity of $P$ by noticing that the map $\mu\mapsto\dim\mu$ is $S^{*}$-invariant. \footnote{One may check that the map is measurable.
-We shall generally omit these routine verifications. } Existence of exact dimension is proved in Section \ref{sub:Dimension-of-FDs}.
+We shall generally omit these routine verifications. } Existence of exact dimension along with the formula for it is proved in Section \ref{sub:Dimension-of-FDs}.